shintaku81/obniz-cli/README.md

 ```

-obniz-cli works with Nodejs12 and MacOS.
-(Windows are not tested)
+obniz-cli works with

+ - Nodejs12 (MacOS 10.15 / Windows 10 are tested)

 ## Install